A small thyroid gland typically indicates reduced thyroid tissue volume, which may be linked to hypothyroidism or other underlying health conditions.

 Fine Needle Aspiration Biopsy (FNA)

-In rare cases where nodules accompany a small gland or malignancy is suspected, FNA biopsy helps determine cellular characteristics.
+In cases where nodules accompany a small gland or malignancy is suspected, FNA biopsy helps determine cellular characteristics.
+The biopsy is usually considered because of a nodule’s size or ultrasound features, not simply because the thyroid gland is small.

 The Causes Behind Small Thyroid Glands – Detailed Insights